conterra/mapapps-flatgeobuf/README.md

 # Flatgeobuf
-This bundle adds the support for flatgeobuf layers to map.apps.
-It uses the library provided by flatgeobuf.
+This bundle adds the support for FlatGeobuf layers to map.apps.
+It uses the library provided by FlatGeobuf.
 More information: https://github.com/flatgeobuf/flatgeobuf

 ## Build Status